Posted on April 17, 2013 in Teen Drug Addiction

 Impulsivity is a term that psychologists and psychiatrists use to describe a tendency to act without thinking or regard for the consequences of one’s behavior.
 All humans naturally have impulses, but most children and teenagers gradually learn to consciously control those urges and comply in meaningful ways with the social norms of their culture.

 Current evidence indicates that many teenagers who start smoking have higher levels of impulsivity than their non-smoking peers.
-According to the results of a study published in 2011 in the journal Nicotine and Tobacco Research, teens and young adults who experience declines in impulsivity levels are able to quit smoking more often than their peers who don’t experience similar declines in impulsivity.
+According to the results of a study published in 2011 in the journal Nicotine and Tobacco Research, teens and young adults who experience declines in impulsivity levels are able to quit substance abuse, including nicotine, more often than their peers who don’t experience similar declines in impulsivity.

 Impulsivity as a Symptom of Mental Illness